mikekaram/ether_ros/docs/source/guide.rst

 --------

 - Real time characteristics, using PREEMPT_RT patch
-- EtherCAT protocol utilization
+- EtherCAT technology adaptation in Linux
-- Working in a ROS environment (kinetic version)
+- Works in a recent version of ROS (kinetic)
-- Utilizes the main development framework for EtherCAT applications, IgH Master Kernel Module
+- Utilizes the main development framework for EtherCAT applications, IgH Master kernel module

 Installation
 ------------